mransbro/stockInfo/README.md

 # stockInfo

-A for fun coding project to get some data on a stock.
+A for fun coding project to get some data on a stock and output to a file.